benmiller314/dsam2024fall/oldplans/week-01.md

 <details><summary>EXT: writing to grok</summary>

 <p>I sometimes call this practice "grok-writing," but you're not likely to hear anyone else call it that – unless they've taken my classes, I guess.
-The phrase "to grok" comes from Robert Heinlein's science fiction novel _Stranger in a Strange Land_ (first printing, Putnam 1961).
+The phrase "to grok" comes from Robert Heinlein's science fiction novel <em>>Stranger in a Strange Land</em> (first printing, Putnam 1961).
 Leaving aside, for now, the weird gender-relations of the novel, Heinlein spends a lot of the book harping on how hard it is to translate the word "grok" from Martian to English.
 It's often rendered as "drink" or especially "drink in."
 But in general (albeit nerdy) use &mdash; and certainly as I will use it from time to time in this course &mdash; to grok [something] means "to understand [something] fully," in the sense that (a) you no longer need to think consciously about how [something] works, and (b) you could make modifications if the need arose.
 It's drinking in the sense of absorbing, making it part of you.</p>

 <details>
     <summary>More detail and some fun quotes</summary>